wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

       ...
     </rule>

-In this example, the rule is asigned with the ID 100001, a maximun size of each event of 300 characters and the rule level in 3.
+In this example, the rule is assigned with the ID 100001, a maximum size of each event of 300 characters and the rule level in 3.

 match
 ^^^^^